Hyunwon Chung

 Hello!
 My name is Hyunwon Chung, and I am a PhD student at the University of Michigan.
 I am supervised by Professors David Blaauw and Hun-Seok Kim.

 My research interests span reconfigurable and dataflow architecture for wireless communication and machine learning.
-I have taped out multiple chips across GF 12nm and TSMC 28nm processes — including heterogeneous SoCs for beyond-5G optical communication and streaming processors for advanced spectrum sensing.
+I have taped out multiple chips across a diverse range of process technologies, including GF 12nm; TSMC 16nm, 22nm, 28nm, and 130nm; and DBH 90nm.
+These designs include heterogeneous SoCs for beyond-5G optical communication and streaming processors for advanced spectrum sensing.

 More recently, my work has focused on efficient hardware for large language models.
 I design hardware architectures tailored for approximation techniques in billion-parameter LLMs, develop performance and energy models to analyze the hardware impact of approximation algorithms, and perform architecture-level design space exploration to identify efficient accelerator configurations for approximated LLM workloads.